 Source Testing

-The person responsible for the following sources of particulate emissions must make or have made tests to determine the type, quantity, quality, and duration of emissions, and/or process parameters affecting emissions, in conformance with test methods on file with the Department at the following frequency: Wood Waste Boilers with total heat input capacity equal to or greater than 35 million Btu/hr. -- Once every three years.
+The person responsible for the following sources of particulate emissions must make or have made tests to determine the type, quantity, quality, and duration of emissions, and/or process parameters affecting emissions, in accordance with the DEQ’s Source Sampling Manual (December 2013) at the following frequency:

+(1) Wood Waste Boilers with total heat input capacity equal to or greater than 35 million Btu/hr. -- Once every three years.

+(2) Wood Waste Boilers with total heat input capacity less than 35 million Btu/hr with dry emission control equipment-- Once every three years.

+(3) Wood Particle Dryers at Hardboard and Particleboard Plants -- Once every year;

+(4) Wood waste boilers, wood particle dryers, veneer dryers fiber dryers and press/cooling vents shall be tested with DEQ Method 7.

+(5) Air conveying systems shall be tested with DEQ Method 8.

 [NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the Environmental Quality Commission under OAR 340-200-0040.]